-This degree offers the #1 graduate starting salary in South Australia for Science.
-It also has the highest graduate satisfaction ranking in South Australia for Science.
+This degree offers the highest graduate satisfaction ranking in South Australia for Science.
 Plus, the Bachelor of Science degree is ranked the best in South Australia for Science, and the top 150 in the world.

 You’ll study on a campus that’s co-located with industry partners, affiliated researchers, and world-class research institutes of international significance.

 Choose your applicant type to view the relevant admissions information for this program.

 I am a:

 SATAC Code 314581 2018 CSP ATAR 65.15 2018 CSP IB 24 2018 Guaranteed Entry Score 75 Deferment Yes - 2 year Intake February and July Enquiries Future Students team

 Alternative entry pathways

 SATAC Code: 314581

 - Higher Education applicants